-Six killed in train accident on bridge linking two of Denmark's islands
+Six killed in train accident on bridge linking Denmark's two main islands

-COPENHAGEN (Reuters) - Six people were killed in a train accident on a bridge linking two of Denmark’s main islands on Wednesday, train operator DSB said.
+COPENHAGEN (Reuters) - Six people were killed in a rail accident on a bridge linking Denmark’s two main islands on Wednesday when a train was hit by debris from a passing freight train, officials said.

-The passenger train was heading towards the capital when it was hit by objects or tarpaulin from a freight train, according to Banedanmark, which is responsible for maintenance and traffic control of the railway network.
+Police said 16 people were injured.
+The train heading towards the capital with 131 passengers on board when it was hit by what could have been tarpaulin, said Banedanmark, which maintains and controls traffic on the railway network.

+“There was a very, very loud bang and then the train stopped,” a witness who had been onboard the train with his daughter told broadcaster TV2.

+The accident happened shortly before 7.35 a.m., police said in a statement, adding that police and emergency workers were at the scene.

 A severe storm made it difficult for emergency services to reach the train which had stopped on the Great Belt fixed link between Zealand and Funen, Denmark’s two major islands.